torden/ngx_img_filter/README.md

 # New Features

-- Output all images as webp
+- Output all images as webp for Mobile
 - Allow Quality options to work alone
 - Add PNG Compress Level (=Quality) : 0 -> none, 1-9 -> level, -1 -> default